RomainTrm/Blog/content/posts/migrate-from-state-based-to-event-based/index.md

 ## Initial architecture: manipulating states

-Let's start with a simple feature implemented with the [*Functional core, Imperative shell*](https://kennethlange.com/functional-core-imperative-shell/) pattern and in a *state based* fashion.
+Let's start with a simple feature implemented with the [*Functional core, Imperative shell*](https://kennethlange.com/functional-core-imperative-shell/) pattern and in a *state-based* fashion.

 ```goat
     .---------------------------------------.